1) What do we mean when we use the terms monohybrid cross

 Answer: C

-Which of the following is a possible partial genotype for the son?
+Which of the following is a possible partial genotype for

 A) IBIB